kf-reza/Smart-IoT-Sunshade/README.md

 Keeping the devices synchronized in this fast-paced environment, especially when the user adjusts the target intensity, was a critical challenge.
+3. Sun Light Challenge in prototype: One challenge during prototype testing was inconsistent sunlight availability, as the system relies on real-time LDR sensor readings to adjust the sunshade.
+This made it difficult to accurately test the system's responsiveness under varying light conditions.
+To overcome this, artificial light was used to simulate different scenarios, but replicating real-world lighting proved challenging for fine- tuning the system.
+##System Architecture: The system was designed with 2
+different parts, they are:
+1. Controller: The controller unit obtains live light intensity information from the actuator and enables users to adjust the desired light intensity using manual input or the mobile app, Blynk.
+The Blynk app offers users another way to control the system from a distance, allowing them to send commands to the controller to customize the sunshade according to their liking.
+Moreover, the controller also includes an LCD display to provide real-time information on the current light intensity, target intensity, and sunshade position.
+This enables users to check the device's status on the system itself, eliminating the need to use the mobile app.
+Wi-Fi and the UDP protocol enable seamless data exchange and real-time system operation through wireless communication between the controller and the actuator.
+2. Actuator: The controller receives data on current light intensity from an LDR sensor in the actuator unit.
+The actuator changes the position of the sunshade as per the instructions from the controller.
+It operates a servo motor to manually adjust the sunshade, guaranteeing that the indoor light levels correspond to the user's specified intensity goal.